turbaszek/airflow-meetups/README.md

 ```

 Usage:
-- update `speakers.csv` with information about your speakers and wit valid path to
+- update `speakers.csv` with information about your speakers and with valid paths to
 their photos.
 Note that the format of the csv should be `name,association,path_to_pic`.
 Header is ignored and the file is parsed in primitive way but I wanted to skip additional
 deps like pandas.